WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/plugin_wasmedge_process.md

 # Build WasmEdge With WasmEdge-Process Plug-in

+> *This part has moved to <https://wasmedge.org/docs/contribute/source/plugin/process>.
+Please use our new docs.*

 ## Prerequisites

 The prerequisite of the WasmEdge-Process plug-in is the same as the [WasmEdge building environment on the Linux platforms](linux.md).